-Marijuana Metabolite (THC)2 15 ng/ml
+Marijuana Metabolite (THC)2 Cocaine Metabolite3 Phencyclidine (PCP) 15 ng/ml 150 ng/ml 25 ng/ml

-Cocaine Metabolite3 150 ng/ml

-Phencyclidine (PCP) 25 ng/ml

 Opiates

 Morphine 300 ng/ml

 Codeine 300 ng/ml

 Amphetamines

 Amphetamine 500 ng/ml

 Methamphetamine4 500 ng/ml

 - xi.
 Covered Employee.
 A person, including a volunteer or applicant, who performs a safetysensitive function for the District. - xii.
 Department of Transportation Guidelines.
-The controlled substance and alcohol testing rules 49 CFR Part 382 (FWHA Commercial Motor Vehicle) setting forth the procedures for controlled substance and alcohol testing (49 CFR Part 40) in all transportation industries. - xiii.
+The controlled substance and alcohol testing rules - 49 CFR Part 382 (FWHA - Commercial Motor Vehicle) - setting forth the procedures for controlled substance and alcohol testing (49 CFR Part 40) in all transportation industries. - xiii.
 District.
 Beaumont-Cherry Valley Water District - xiv.
 District Time.
 Any period of time in which an employee is actually performing a District function.
-Any period of time in which a safety-sensitive employee is actually performing, ready to perform, or immediately available to perform any safety-sensitive functions.
+Any period of time in which a safety-sensitive employee is actually performing, ready to perform, or immediately available to perform any safety-sensitive functions. - xv.
+Driver.
+Any person who operates a commercial motor vehicle for the District.
+This includes full time, regularly employed drivers; and casual, intermittent or occasional drivers. - xvi.
+Drug (Controlled Substance) Metabolite.
+The specific substance produced when the human body metabolizes (changes) a given drug (controlled substance) as it passes through the body and is excreted in urine. - xvii.
+Evidential Breath Testing Device (EBT).
+The device to be used for breath alcohol testing

-125 ng/ml if immunoassay
+25 ng/ml if immunoassay

-2Delta-9-tetrahydrocannabinol-9-carboxylic acid
+Delta-9-tetrahydrocannabinol-9-carboxylic acid